hotwire-django/turbo-django/doc/source/topics/templates.rst

 Templates
 ==========

 Templates subscribe to streams using the ``turbo_subscribe`` template tag.
 Import this tag by calling ``{% load turbo_streams %}``.
-Pass a stream name as a string, or pass a django instance to listen to messages sent to a particular object.
+Pass a stream name as a string, or pass a Django instance to listen to messages sent to a particular object.
 This tag can be called anywhere on the page and can be called multiple times if desired.

 .. code-block:: html
     :caption: broadcast_example.html